sharvit/angular-full-seed/README.md

 projects.

-The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.
+The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development, testing and production tools for instant web development gratification.

+The seed contains a full workflow, ready to build debug and release versions, serve dev server, run tests, simple deploy and ci deploy.

 The seed app doesn't do much, just shows how to wire two controllers and views together.

 ## Getting Started